-However, these potions are dropped at random and are somewhat difficult to craft early game.
-If you manage to find even one Grav Potion, you’ve basically got yourself a guaranteed island.
-It’s possible to find one in a cave minutes after spawning for the first time, so it all depends on luck.
+However, these potions are dropped randomly and are somewhat difficult to craft early game.
+If you find even one Grav Potion, you have a guaranteed island.
+Finding one in a cave minutes after spawning for the first time is possible, so it all depends on luck.

-Sometimes you’ll search for hours and never find one, and in that case, just refer to one of the previous methods.
-Try your best to find a Grav Potion though, because it’s definitely the best way.
+Sometimes you’ll search for hours and never find one; in that case, refer to one of the previous methods.
+However, try to find a Grav Potion because it’s the best way.